Cultivating Thought Leaders for Tomorrow

 Safety measures include:

-• Each floor is designated to a single sex and chaperones are assigned to every floor for monitoring and supervision.
+- Each floor will be designated for a single sex and chaperones are assigned to every floor for monitoring and supervision.

 Can parents or family visit students enrolled in the Summit?